- Automotive safety

 The technological race between major OEMs can be seen in the field of autonomous driving, which brings a lot of new challenges not only in the technical field, but also in terms of law, ethics, and sociological aspects.
 Our customer wanted to take part in this venture by developing systems for an autonomous bus classified as level 5.
-The idea was that the vehicle will operate on a predefined route.
+The idea was that the vehicle would operate on a predefined route.

-One of the key areas which Spyrosoft contributes to during the concept phase of developing this product was the creation of hazard analysis with a risk assessment aspect.
+One of the key areas which Spyrosoft contributed to during the concept phase of developing this product was the creation of hazard analysis with a risk assessment aspect.
 In terms of functional safety, such an analysis is called HARA.
 It was the first attempt by Spyrosoft to perform an analysis of this kind, with the customer, for a fully autonomous vehicle.

 Read more about our automotive audit and assessment services.